-(a) Welcomed the report of the task team on the 2030 Sustainable Development Goal indicators, and thanked the task team for its considerable efforts, under the leadership of Denmark, in actively engaging in and contributing to the work of the statistical community, at both the national and global levels, by providing geospatial inputs into the processes to develop the global indicator framework under the auspices of the Inter-Agency and Expert Group on Sustainable Development Goal Indicators;
+(a) Welcomed the report of the Task Team on the 2030 Sustainable Development Goal Indicators and thanked the Task Team for its considerable efforts, under the leadership of Denmark, in actively engaging in and contributing to the work of the statistical community, both at national and global levels, by providing geospatial inputs into the processes to develop the global indicator framework under the auspices of the Inter-agency and Expert Group on Sustainable Development Goal Indicators (IAEG-SDGs).

-(b) Commended the task team, whose strategic vision, outreach and communication efforts were essential in promoting understanding of the importance and value of geospatial information, Earth observations and other data in securing new and consistent data sources and methodologies to integrate multiple location-based and disaggregated variables to support and inform official statistics and the 2030 Agenda;

-(c) Welcomed the creation of the Inter-Agency and Expert Group on Sustainable Development Goals Indicators Working Group on Geospatial Information, established in recognition of the fact that the integration of geospatial information and statistical data is key to the development of a number of the global indicators, and supported the terms of reference and composition of the Working Group;

-(d) Endorsed the proposal that the task team on the 2030 Sustainable Development Goal indicators, having fulfilled its short-term aims and objectives, be disbanded and that the Committee of Experts focus its activities related to sustainable development and the 2030 Agenda through the efforts of the Working Group on Geospatial Information, supporting the development of the three tiers and associated relevant factors as well as metrics for the global indicator framework;

-(e) To ensure that the contribution of the global geospatial community is maintained and remains rigorous, requested the Working Group on Geospatial Information to provide annual status reports on its progress to the Committee of Experts;

-(f) Noted the progress made by the Regional Committee of United Nations Global Geospatial Information Management for Europe working group on data integration, particularly its aim to ensure that the Working Group on Geospatial Information has access to the Regional Committee's existing work and ongoing working mechanisms in Europe related to the monitoring of indicators;

-(g) Encouraged other regional committees and Member States to embark on similar initiatives and national and interregional exchanges and cooperation, including with the statistical community, towards better integration of processes for measuring and monitoring relevant Sustainable Development Goal indicators.
+- (b) Commended the Task Team for its strategic vision, outreach and communication in the essential work of promoting the importance and value of why and how geospatial information, Earth observations and other data are able to provide new and consistent data sources and methodologies to integrate multiple 'location-based' and disaggregated variables to support and inform official statistics, and the 2030 Agenda for Sustainable Development. - (c) Welcomed the formation of the IAEG-SDGs Working Group on Geospatial Information, established in recognition that the integration of geospatial information and statistical data would be key for the development of a number of the global indicators, and supported the terms of reference and composition of the Working Group. - (d) Endorsed the proposal that the Task Team on the 2030 Sustainable Development Goal Indicators, having fulfilled its short-term aims and objectives, be disbanded, and that the Committee of Experts focus its activities related to sustainable development and the 2030 Agenda through the efforts of the Working Group on Geospatial Information, supporting the development of the three tiers and associated relevance and metrics for the indicator framework. - (e) To ensure that the contribution of the global geospatial community is maintained and remains rigorous, requests that the Working Group on Geospatial Information provide annual status reports on its progress to the Committee of Experts. - (f) Noted the progress made by the UN-GGIM: Europe Working Group on Data Integration, particularly its aim to ensure that the IAEG-SDGs Working Group on Geospatial Information has access to the regional committee's existing work and ongoing working mechanisms in Europe related to the monitoring of indicators. - (g) Encouraged other regional committees and Member States to embark on similar initiatives and national and inter-regional exchanges and cooperation, including with the statistical community towards better integration of processes for measuring and monitoring relevant SDG indicators.